|

 his neck.

-I will enjoy taking you, meleth nínright here,
+will enjoy taking you, meleth nínright

-what a wanton woman you are!"
+can see what a wanton woman you are!"

 "Oh!" gasped Eowyn, as he entered her, roughly.
 "Oh

-And then her cries filled the vaulted ceiling.
+And her cries filled the vaulted ceiling.

 Legolas was wearing his usual travelling clothes of green suede